SolaceLabs/solace-platform-mcp/solace-event-portal-designer-mcp/README.md

 }
 ```

-3. **Restart your MCP client** and start asking questions about your Event Portal!
+3. **Restart your MCP client** and start asking questions about Event Portal.

 **Example prompts:**
 - "List all application domains in my Event Portal"